In the early 1990's whilst looking for

 When generating a relational schema, the ORM tool automatically generates a fully normalized

-schema which avoids the considerable effort required for manual normalization that is needed in the ER method.
-Thus,
+schema which avoids the considerable effort required for manual normalization that is needed in the ER method as described by Stanford University Professor Jennifer Widom in this video.

-ORM helps to reduce development effort and the risk of making costly design errors.
+Cost conscious managers should note that ORM helps to reduce development costs and helps to minimize the risk of making costly design errors.

 What is the history of ORM?
 ORM has